-Evidence for Outcome 1 will be gathered in open-book conditions at appropriate points in the Unit.
-Candidates will be provided with a brief specifying a setting in a provision within which the risk assessment will be carried out.
+Evidence for Outcome 1 will be gathered in open-book conditions at appropriate points in the unit.
+Learners will be provided with a brief specifying a setting in a provision within which the risk assessment will be carried out.
 The specified setting must be one which has known potential hazards associated with infection.

-Candidates are required to:
+Learners are required to: